 Abnormal bone remodeling

-Abnormal bone remodeling is a disease that affects bone formation and affects 1-5% of people over the age of 50.
-Patients have difficulty producing healthy bone to replace old bone.
+Abnormal bone remodeling is a condition that affects bone formation in individuals aged 1–5% and over 50 years of age.
+Patients have difficulty producing healthy bone to replace older bone.

-Abnormal bone remodeling is often caused by the new bone formed in the body being too thick, too weak, rough, or too large.
-Patients with weak and deformed bones are likely to experience bone fractures and joint discomfort.
-Abnormal bone remodeling can also be inherited, and people with a family history of the condition are more likely to develop the disease.
+Abnormal bone remodeling is often caused by new bone formation that is too thick, too weak, too coarse, or too large.
+Patients with fragile and deformed bones are more likely to experience bone fractures and joint discomfort.
+Abnormal bone remodeling can also be hereditary; people with a family history of the condition are more likely to develop it.

 symptom